 Approved by the Florida State Department of Education to satisfy the educational requirements for the baccalaureate degree and initial teacher certification in Florida, the Bachelor of Music Education degree prepares a student to enter a professional teaching career in the K-12 setting, vocal and instrumental.
 Through a rigorous and comprehensive music education curriculum that includes courses in conducting, pedagogy, and technology, extensive field studies as well as professional education courses, students learn to structure and apply music for meaningful and effective class and ensemble instruction.
-Students must earn a grade of at least C in all music education and professional education courses.
+Students must earn a grade of "C" or better in all music education, professional education, and conducting courses.